adamwwilkinson/Obsidian-Vault/Electrical Engineering/Systematic Approaches.md

 #### Steps
 1. Choose a set of mesh currents
-2. Write a set of KVL equations
+2. Write a set of KVL equations around each mesh
+3. Solve these equation to obtain the mesh currents
+4. Determine the individual elements currents